ibm-cloud-docs/containers/cs_security.md

       </table>
 </p>

+  4. Optional: Allow outgoing network traffic from the worker nodes to {{site.data.keyword.monitoringlong_notm}} and {{site.data.keyword.loganalysislong_notm}} services:
+      - `TCP port 443, port 9095 FROM <each_worker_node_publicIP> TO <monitoring_publicIP>`
-        - Replace <em>&lt;monitoring_publicIP&gt;</em> with all the addresses for the {{site.data.keyword.monitoringlong_notm}} regions to which you want to allow traffic:
+      - Replace <em>&lt;monitoring_publicIP&gt;</em> with all of the addresses for the monitoring regions to which you want to allow traffic:
         <p><table summary="The first row in the table spans both columns.
 The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">
         <thead>
         <th colspan=2><img src="images/idea.png"/> Monitoring Public IP addresses</th>
         </thead>